codepath/android_guides/Sharing-Content-with-Intents.md

 startActivity(Intent.createChooser(sharingIntent, "Share image using"));
 ```

-### Sending Remote Images
+### Sharing Remote Images

-You may want to send an image that comes from a remote URL.
-Assuming you are using a third party library like `SmartImageView`, here is how you might share an image that came from the network and was loaded in an ImageView.
-First, we need to load the bitmap into the view:
+You may want to send an image that were loaded from a remote URL.
+Assuming you are using a third party library like `SmartImageView`, here is how you might share an image that came from the network and was loaded into an ImageView.
+First, we need to load the bitmap into the view from the URL:

 ```java
 // Get access to SmartImageView object and the loaded Bitmap